SushilaGadal91/AI_Tagging_Sys/outputs/tagging_unified.md

   "eVar10": "PageView_BillType"
 }
 ```
-- **Implementation**: Add tracking in a useEffect hook to capture the page view on component mount.
+- **Implementation**: Ensure that the track function is called when the component mounts to capture the page view.
-- **Risks**: Tracking may not fire if component unmounts quickly, Potential for duplicate tracking if not managed correctly
+- **Risks**: Potential for duplicate tracking if not managed correctly, May not capture if the component is not mounted properly

 ```jsx
    1: import React from 'react';